The Importance of Addressing Social Issues in the WorkplaceAdd bookmark

 Corporate citizenry and social responsibility is changing in the wake of this latest incident.
 Some, including Discover Financial Services, General Motors, The Hershey Company, Intel and Microsoft have called for expedient investigations and prosecutions in this case and others.
 This points to an important development that corporations are embracing this issue as something outside of politics.

 But what about in the office or in discussion between team members?
-Culture is something we talk about a lot, but in moments like these, how an organization handles it can actually be a big factor in employee satisfaction and actually define what the organization’s culture is.
+Culture is something we talk about a lot, but in moments like these, how an organization handles it can actually be a big factor in employee satisfaction and define what the organization’s culture is.

 The Need to Engage